-Officials identify woman who died in house fire early Thursday morning
+Officials identify woman who died in Thursday house fire; family says she was one day shy of 65

 Latest Weather Blog

-Officials identify woman who died in house fire early Thursday morning
+Officials identify woman who died in Thursday house fire; family says she was one day shy of 65

 BATON ROUGE - Officials identified a 64-year-old woman who died after a house caught fire off Napoleon Street behind Greater Pleasant Green Missionary Baptist Church on Thursday morning.